Marker Logo

 Erected by U.S Department of Agriculture, Tahoe National Forest.

 Topics and series.
-This historical marker is listed in these topic lists: Industry & Commerce • Railroads & Streetcars
+This historical marker is listed in these topic lists: Industry & CommerceRailroads & Streetcars.
+In addition, it is included in the E Clampus Vitus, and the First Transcontinental Railroad

-.
-In addition, it is included in the E Clampus Vitus, and the Transcontinental Railroad series lists.
+series lists.
 A significant historical year for this entry is 1866.

 Location.
 39° 23.49′ N, 120° 5.532′ W. Marker is near Truckee, California, in Nevada County.
-Marker is on Stampede Meadows Road near Boca Dam Reservoir Road, on the left when traveling north.
+It is on Stampede Meadows Road near Boca Dam Reservoir Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 10512 Stampede Meadows Road, Truckee CA 96161, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Boca Townsite (approx. 0.3 miles away); Clinton Narrow Gauge Railroad (approx. 1.8 miles away); Floriston (approx. 3.7 miles away); Donner Camp Site (approx. 4.7 miles away); Shelter From the Storm (approx. 4.8 miles away); Donner Camp Tree (approx. 4.8 miles away); The Nightmare Begins (approx. 4.8 miles away); A Family Heads West (approx. 4.8 miles away).
-Touch for a list and map of all markers in Truckee.
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: A Town Mostly of Men (approx. 0.3 miles away); Boca Townsite (approx. 0.3 miles away); Clinton Narrow Gauge Railroad (approx. 1.8 miles away); Floriston (approx. 3.7 miles away); Farad Powerhouse (approx. 3.8 miles away); Donner Camp Site (approx. 4.7 miles away); Shelter From the Storm

-Photographed By Barry Swackhamer, June 18, 2017
+Photographed by Barry Swackhamer, June 18, 2017

 4. Boca Dam Plaque